Cynthia Occelli

 The nights are harrowing and long.
 The days are blanketed with gloom and it seems like our ocean covers the entire planet—that land doesn’t really exist.

 One day, out of nowhere land will appear on the horizon and the concrete realization that it exists will take hold.
-We’ll have proof that there is still a life out there for us.
+We’ll have proof that there is still life out there for us.
 We’ll feel euphoric or hopeful and swim hard for shore.

-Then, just as the land appears to be closer the sea of our pain sweeps us under, pulling us back into its vastness.
+Then, just as the land appears to be closer, the sea of our pain sweeps us under pulling us back into its vastness.
 We think we’re back where we started, lost in the endless ocean, and we feel devastated.

 This is what processing grief often feels like.
-A glimmer of good will come and our feelings of loss and sadness will overcome it and pull us under.
+A glimmer of goodwill come and our feelings of loss and sadness will overcome it and pull us under.

-But here’s what I know for sure.
+But, here’s what I know for sure.
 If we resolve in our hearts to LIVE, to walk on dry land again, the sea’s cycle will continue, it will ebb and flow.
 We’ll continue to come closer to the shore, until one day the waves lay us gently on the beach of our new lives.

 It’s been three years and I’m still in the midst of it.
 Not just one thing, but many hardships have occurred.
 I’ve lost-almost everything-except for myself.
 I’m still struggling, trying to have hope and move forward, but it is still difficult.
 I long for…relief.